MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ------------------------------ -->
 ### Autofill

-Leverage the browsers autofill functionality in a WebView2 control.
+You can leverage the browsers autofill functionality in a WebView2 control.
 <!-- what does "autofill functionality" mean?  how does this benefit end user? -->

 <!--